kubukoz/blog/mdoc/flakes-first-steps.md

 I keep getting questions about how to start with Nix.
 I believe the way to go in 2022 is to start with Flakes, so in this post I'll describe just that.

+If you want to learn Nix from first principles instead, I recommend [Nix Pills][pills] and [nix.dev][nixdev].

 <!-- more -->

 ## What is Nix?

-If you're one of the people trying to learn Nix, you probably don't need much of an introduction to the idea.
-Regardless, I'd like to have a couple sentences about Nix that'll make it more familiar to people who haven't heard about it.

----
+To get started with Flakes, it'd be nice if we knew what Nix was in the first place.

-[Nix](https://nixos.org/) is a purely functional package manager.
+[Nix][nix] is a purely functional package manager.
 It has a unique combination of features that make it an interesting tool that can be used to solve a variety of problems - one of which is building a website (which is exactly how the page you're reading was produced).

 ## What are flakes?

-Nix Flakes are a (currently) experimental feature of Nix, and they've been present in the default distributions of Nix since release 2.4.
-The "experimental" part sounds scary, but it's been a rather stable experience for years now, and it's probably a matter of (less rather than more) time until they are considered stable.
+Nix Flakes are a feature meant to enable distribution of Nix packages in a decentralized and reproducible manner.
+They provide a standardized and consistent approach to dependency tracking, caching and the general user experience.

-As an intuition, we can treat a flake as something similar to a Git repository.
+If you're familiar with Git, you can think of a flake as a Git repository.
-Very often, that happens to be an accurate analogy, because people tend to host their flakes on a service like [GitHub](https://github.com), but that's not a requirement - rather a special case.

-In fact, Nix supports that special case rather well, because syntax like `github:kubukoz/blog` is a valid representation of a flake input (which happens to link to this blog's repository).
-For the remaining ways to refer to a flake, check out [the documentation](https://nixos.org/manual/nix/stable/command-ref/new-cli/nix3-flake.html#flake-inputs).

-Flakes can depend on each other, and any dependencies are pinned in a lockfile named `flake.lock` (currently using a JSON encoding).
-They can also _output_ certain things, such as package definitions.
-The inputs (the dependencies) can be used to produce these outputs in a reproducible way.
+Flakes can depend on each other, and those dependencies are pinned in a lockfile named `flake.lock` (currently using a JSON encoding).

+The main purpose of a Flake is to _output_ things like package definitions and shells.
+The _inputs_ (the dependencies) can be used to produce these outputs in a reproducible way.

-If you want to learn more, there's [documentation](https://nixos.org/manual/nix/stable/command-ref/new-cli/nix3-flake.html) for the flake CLI, as well as [a wiki entry](https://nixos.wiki/wiki/Flakes) and [other](https://serokell.io/blog/practical-nix-flakes) [blog](https://xeiaso.net/blog/nix-flakes-1-2022-02-21) [posts](https://ghedam.at/a-tour-of-nix-flakes) trying to introduce you to flakes.
+If you want to learn more, there's [documentation][nix-docs] for the flake CLI, as well as [a wiki entry][wiki-flakes] and [other][serokell-flakers] [blog][xe-flakes] [posts][ghedam-flakes] trying to introduce you to flakes.

 For now, let's try to use the feature, and hopefully, we'll get a better understanding of it along the way.

 ## Enabling flakes

+> **Note:**
+>
+> Flakes are a (currently) experimental feature of Nix, and they've been present in the default distribution of Nix since release 2.4.
+> The "experimental" part sounds scary, but I've had a good and consistent experience for a year now, and it's probably a matter of (less rather than more) time until they are considered stable.

 First of all, you need Nix installed.
-Follow [the official installation guide](https://nixos.org/download.html) for your system.
+Follow [the official installation guide][download-nix] for your system.

-[The wiki](https://nixos.wiki/wiki/Flakes) lists several ways to enable flakes.
+[The wiki][wiki-flakes] lists several ways to enable flakes.
 I prefer this one:

 Create the file `~/.config/nix/nix.conf` (if it doesn't exist) and add this line to it: